Project Overview

 The proposed turbines will have an overall blade tip height ranging from 200 - 220 metres.

-The turbine layout has been designed with a minimum setback distance of 4 times the tip height - 880 metres to the nearest house.
+The turbine layout has been designed with a minimum setback distance of 4 times the tip height – 880 metres from any sensitive receptors .

 It is envisaged that a planning application will be lodged in mid 2023 for the proposed development.
 It is intended to submit the planning permission application directly to An Bord Pleanála, under the provisions of the Planning and Development (Strategic Infrastructure) Act 2006.
 An initial approach is therefore being made to An Bord Pleanála seeking a determination in relation to the Strategic Infrastructure Development (SID) status, or otherwise, of the proposed wind farm development.